 Instagram is an incredibly valuable tool for any business or influencer.
 And as of Summer 2018, the platform celebrated 1 billion monthly active users.
 To put that into perspective, you’re looking at about an eighth of the planet’s total population.
-It’s no surprise then, that people are turning to using an Instagram bot to get more Instagram followers.
+It’s no surprise then, that people are turning to using an Instagram bot to automate activities and get more Instagram followers.

 More users on Instagram means more competing businesses to outshine, and more clutter to get through.
 Before we move any further, let’s look at what our top picks are if you’re looking for Instagram automation.